cainmagi/Dockerfiles/manual-session/interactive.md

     When you hit <kbd>Enter</kbd>, the image will be saved.
 It may take a few minutes.
 If the save is successfully done, you will see a `sha256` code, it is the long ID of the saved image.

-* **Step 4**: Open the **second** session.
-Do not close, or type `exit` in the first session.
-In this session, we can paste the command, and replace the last part with a image name that only belongs to you.
-For example, I suggest you to name the tag as `<yourname>-<version_number>`:
+* **Step 4**: Now go back to the first session.
+Since the image is already saved, we can exit from the container now.
+Just type `exit`.
+You can confirm that you are in DGX session because you can see something like `xxx@DGX-Station: ~$`:

     |   Step 4 (In Putty Session 1)  |
     | :----------------------------: |
     | ![step-4](./display/interactive/step-4.png) |

-    Now go back to the first session.
-Since the image is already saved, we can exit from the container now.
-Just type `exit`.
-You can confirm that you are in DGX session because you can see something like `xxx@DGX-Station: ~$`

     Now we can start to launch a container with the image we have saved just now.
 A full command should be like this: